Kentwood, Louisiana

 Kentwood is a rural town in Tangipahoa Parish, Louisiana, United States, near the Mississippi state line.
-The population was 2,198 at the 2010 census.
+As of the 2020 census, Kentwood had a population of 2,145.
 It is part of the Hammond MSA.
 Kentwood is best known as the hometown of singer Britney Spears.

 History

-Amos Kent assisted in laying out the town.
-The Postmaster named the town in honor of Kent on February 29, 1888.
+The Postmaster named the town in honor of Amos Kent on February 29, 1888.
+Kent was born in 1811 in New Hampshire and relocated to Louisiana in 1828.
+He landed in New Orleans, but moved to Baton Rouge, where he established a mercantile business.
+Kent relocated to Tangipahoa Parish after the Civil War, where he assisted in laying out the town in an area that had been cleared of pine trees.
+Kent died on January 31, 1906.

 On August 30, 2012, damage was caused by pressure on the 2,300 foot Percy Quin dam, a dam on the Tangipahoa River north of Kentwood, as a result of Hurricane Isaac, led to Louisiana Governor Bobby Jindal calling for a mandatory evacuation of the town due to fears of large-scale flooding from Lake Tangipahoa.
 The evacuation order, which was amended twice, was later rescinded as the dam held.
 The lake was drawn down so repairs could be made.

 The 490-acre Lake Tangipahoa, which opened in 1939 and is located six miles south of McComb, Mississippi, was reopened in 2016.
 Repairs had been completed in 2014 and the lake restocked.